Why Confluence?

 The Program

-The goal of the Confluence Program is to intentionally connect to historically racially excluded people for the protection of natural places.
+The goal of the Confluence Program is to intentionally connect to historically marginalized people for the protection of natural places.
 Each year, The Conservation Alliance awards four grants to groups led by Asian, Black, Brown, Hispanic, Indigenous, Latin American, or additional communities who identify as People of Color working to protect a natural place.
-Each grantee receives $100,000 over a two-year period ($50,000 per year) for their effort to protect or conserve land and/or water to foster a planet where natural places, wildlife, and people thrive together.
+Each grantee receives $100,000 over a two-year period ($50,000 per year) for their effort to protect, conserve, or restore land and/or water to foster a planet where natural places, wildlife, and people thrive together.

 We work to build trust and meaningful relationships with the Confluence grantees through resource-sharing and communications support.
 The support provided by this program is shaped to meet the unique needs of each group.
 Through the application review process, we also capture and share our learnings regarding the gap between financial needs and available funding, and share the list of applicants with other funders.
 Our goal is to help shed light on the volume of qualified groups that need funding, and help make connections to our network of partners that might offer direct funding or other resource support.